xJac0b/my_blood/README.md

 # My Blood - Blood Test Result Management Application

 Welcome to **My Blood** - an application for managing blood test results!
-MyBlood is a Flutter && Firebase based application that follows the principles of Domain-Driven Design (DDD)
+MyBlood is a Flutter && Firebase based application that follows the principles of Domain-Driven Design (DDD).
+The application uses the Bloc library for state management and the Injectable package with Get It for dependency injection.

 ## Screenshots
 <p float="left">